Singaporean actor Aloysius Pang dies from military injuries

 - Intiman and ACT theaters finally debt-free after years of belt-tightening and generosity from others

+Before leaving for New Zealand, Pang wrote on Twitter that “Unfortunately, my 2019 will start off with me flying to New Zealand for 3 weeks due to reservist.
+I’ll be back in action soon.”

+The military said it would convene an independent committee of inquiry to investigate the circumstances leading up to Pang being injured.

-He had been participating in a training exercise at the Waiouru training area on New Zealand’s North Island.
+He had been working on a Singapore Self-Propelled Howitzer, a motorized piece of artillery that looks similar to a small tank.
+The live-firing training exercise took place at the Waiouru training area on New Zealand’s North Island and is hosted by New Zealand’s military each year.

-Singapore mandates young men serve in its armed forces, police force or civil defense force.
+Pang’s Singapore agency NoonTalk Media posted a photo of the actor on Facebook and wrote “Dear Aloysius, you’ll be missed.”

+Other actors also paid tribute.
+Shane Pow Xunping wrote on Instagram: “It is not enough for you to be a brother in this life.
+We will continue to be brothers in the next life.
+I love you.”